mmeester/mmeesSlackNotifier/readme.md

 1. Install the plugin to your Shopware  store
 1. Copy the webhook URL and add this to the configuration of this plugin.
 1. You are all setup, start selling / placing orders and notifications will follow

+## What is next?

+### First thoughts on extending

+Currently We're looking for ideas / inspiration on watchable events.Please create an [issues](https://github.com/mmeester/mmeesSlackNotifier/issues) if you also have some thoughts on this!
+Here are some first thoughts:

+- [ ] State changes on order
+- [ ] New customer registration
+- [ ] Failed admin login attempt
+- [ ] New review
+- [ ] Newsletter subscription
+- [ ] Product out of stock
+- [ ] Return request

+### Other work to do

+- [ ] Refactor current code

+## Contributing

+We love your input!
+We want to make contributing to this project as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer